Burzynski Patient Chase S’s Story

 On the other hand, Chase seems like my kind of kid!

 Unfortunately, his luck ran out by Tuesday of this week.
 We had difficulty with the IV tubes leaking over the weekend and that seemed to set the stage.
-Carol ended up spending 4 hours with Chase in the emergency room from 1-5 am trying to get someone to correctly change his port access and that just ran them both down on energy.
+[Chase’s mom] ended up spending 4 hours with Chase in the emergency room from 1-5 am trying to get someone to correctly change his port access and that just ran them both down on energy.
 Then Chase ended up with nausea again with a fever for a couple of days and had to stop all treatments and miss school.
-This created an even greater burden for Carol to wait on him hand and foot through this period.
+This created an even greater burden for [his mom] to wait on him hand and foot through this period.
 When we got the results of his bloodwork, we could see why he didn’t want to tolerate treatment or eat much – his potassium was the lowest it’s ever been and his sodium was off the chart (probably due to dehydration related to the fever). […]

 We got the feedback from the Burzynski Clinic today, after they reviewed the CD of the MRI as well.
 Dr. Burzynski was gracious enough to give us a direct consultation to discuss his impressions.
 He seems to think this is very likely good news – indicating that the tumor is starting to break down and typically the next step would be that the liquid in the blisters would dry up and eventually collapse or shrink.
 However, there were some areas of enhancement in the scans around these blisters which could also be an indication of higher grade activity (i.e. malignancy).
 If this is the case, we would need to stop antineoplastons right away and quickly develop an alternative plan (such as radiation or immunotherapy targeting this cell type).
 Alternatively, this enhancement could just be confirmation of the blood supply being cut off to these areas of the tumor which would be great news. (emphasis added)